 Source: SEER Cancer Statistics Review, 1975-2017, 2020

-One absolute risk you may see is lifetime risk of breast cancer.
+Lifetime risk of breast cancer is an absolute risk.
 Women in the U.S. have a 1 in 8 (or about 13 percent) lifetime risk of getting breast cancer .

 Lifetime risk of breast cancer adds up all the 1-year absolute risks over a woman’s life.
-So, it’s much higher than the 1- or 10-year absolute risks of breast cancer.
+So, it’s much higher than the 1-year or 10-year absolute risk of breast cancer.

-Anything that increases or decreases a person’s absolute risk of getting a disease is called a risk factor.
+Anything that increases or decreases a person’s chance of getting a disease is called a risk factor.